10 CD's Released

 For his songwriting talents, Dennis was honored with an invitation to perform in concert at the Kennedy Center for the Performing Arts in Washington, D.C.
 Other accolades include being a three-time “New Folk” finalist for songwriting at the internationally acclaimed Texas based Kerrville Folk Festival, co-founded by legendary performer Peter Yarrow (Peter, Paul & Mary).
 Dennis has also appeared multiple times at Nashville’s famed writers’ club, The Bluebird Café.

 Besides his original music, Warner is widely admired for his moving interpretations of songs written by others.
 Fan favorites include Don't Laugh at Me, The Garden Song (Inch by Inch) and Homegrown Tomatoes.
-Many also know Dennis for his classic YouTube video I'm My Own Grandpa with over half a million hits.
+Many also know Dennis for his viral YouTube video I'm My Own Grandpa with over three quarter of a million hits.

 Other credits: Hosting Jammin' with Dennis Warner, broadcast by many public radio affiliates.
 He has appeared on numerous regional television and radio programs as well as NPR’s Great Acoustics, Live! and River City Folk.
 Warner has also been featured on WBAI's syndicated Radio Unnamable with Bob Fass (New York City), Minnesota Public Radio’s Radio Heartland and in concert on the internationally syndicated Soundstage from Chicago.

-Dennis has collaborated with many noted musicians, including rock and roll legend Bobby Vee, vocalist Prudence Johnson, and instrumentalists Peter Ostroushko, Paul Diethelm, Freebo and George Maurer.
-Most recently, he recorded with musician and humanitarian J.D.
-Steele.
+Throughout his career, Dennis has collaborated with many noted musicians, including rock and roll legend Bobby Vee, musician and humanitarian J.D.
+Steele, vocalist Prudence Johnson and instrumentalists Peter Ostroushko, Paul Diethelm, Freebo and George Maurer.

 Besides being a gifted musician, Dennis Warner is also an outstanding entertainer, cleverly blending ballads, up-tempo songs, audience participation and humor into a memorable event.
 He is noted for his warm stage presence and ability to connect with his audience.